Stuycs-K/project03-final-10-jaffeolouiec/DEVLOG.md

 ## Chris

 ### 2024-01-08
+Updated error handling and some formatting errors.
+### 2024-01-08
 Wrote starting makefile and main function for the frontend user interface.
 ### 2024-01-08
 Removed old cryptocurrency miner files.